-I am an Assistant Professor at the University of Maryland, College Park in the Urban Studies and Planning Program and a faculty member in the National Center for Smart Growth Research and Education.
+I am an Assistant Professor at the University of Maryland, College Park in the Urban Studies and Planning Program and Director of Community Development at the National Center for Smart Growth Research and Education.
 My scholarship focuses on the link between social inequality and the built environment.
 It is concerned with how the conditions in immigrant and minority communities are shaped by urban politics, policy, planning and design practice, and changing metropolitan geographies of social and economic inequality.
 I have worked professionally on master-planning projects in low-income communities, and with non-profits, public agencies, and private firms on issues of public housing and community development.

 I hold a Ph.D in Landscape Architecture and Environmental Planning from the University of California, Berkeley, an M.C.P in Urban Studies and Planning from the University of Maryland, College Park, and a B.S in Comparative Studies in Race and Ethnicity from Stanford University.
 My full curriculum vitae is available here.